WLBT: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WLBT shut down its analog signal, over VHF channel 3, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal relocated its pre-transition to VHF channel 7, using PSIP to display WLBT's virtual channel as 3 on digital television receivers.
+The station's digital signal relocated its pre-transition to VHF channel 7, using virtual channel 3.

 On January 14, 2010, WLBT moved to UHF channel 30, because of viewers having difficulty receiving their signal on VHF channel 7.
 Some stations solved the problem with the power increase, but WLBT could not due to potential interference to another station.
 The former channel 7 transmitter was later moved to its sister station in Laurel–Hattiesburg, WDAM-TV.